victorctin/Data-Mining-and-Big-Data-Analytics-PROJECT/README.md

 ### Dataset

-The dataset used is `AccidentLondonBoroughs2223.csv`, sourced from the module course Moodle.
+The dataset used is `AccidentLondonBoroughs2223.csv`.
 It contains detailed records of road traffic accidents across London boroughs, featuring:

 - Date and time of accident
 - Location details